joewiz/xquery-power/README.md

 - [SMuFL-Browser](http://edirom.de/smufl-browser/index.html): The SMuFL-Browser is a simple web service providing access to the _Standard Music Font Layout specification_ in the context of the  _Text Encoding Initiative_.
 Runs on eXist.
 - [The Syriac Gazetteer](http://syriaca.org/geo/index.html): The Syriac Gazetteer is a geographical reference work of Syriaca.org for places relevant to Syriac studies.
 Runs on eXist.
 - [Theological Commons](http://commons.ptsem.edu/): The Theological Commons is a digital library of over 80,000 resources on theology and religion.
 Runs on MarkLogic.
-- [UVM Center for Digital Initiatives](http://cdi.uvm.edu/collections/index.xql): makes unique research collections available online from UVM collections.
+- [University of Vermont Center for Digital Initiatives](http://cdi.uvm.edu/collections/index.xql): makes unique research collections available online from UVM collections.
 Runs on eXist.

 ## These sites use XQuery only behind the scenes